Mobius-Robotics/mobius-robotics.github.io/README.md

 - [ ] Modify about section with photos that scroll with js
 - [x] Add Sponsors page
 - [ ] Fix a bug where the Logo Image is not shown in the link preview
+- [ ] Add a simple animation to the Paypal button

 ## Frameworks and Libraries
 [DaisyUI](https://daisyui.com/)